Abortion in North Korea: History

 For much of its history, knowledge about the status of abortion in North Korea has been fragmentary.
 Abortion seems to have been banned early on in the country's history.
 By the 1970s, despite the ban, it appears to have been generally tolerated.

 During the 1970s and 1980s, North Korea promoted modern contraception.
 Since the mid-1970s, oral contraceptives, condoms, and intrauterine devices (IUDs) were available in obstetric hospitals at maternal counseling centers.
 With a culture that was increasingly sexually liberated, and with the rise of prostitution since the late 1980s, premarital and extramarital pregnancies increased.
 Abortion was made legal in 1983 but was banned again in 1993.
 Despite a shift in policy to encourage childbirth in the 1990s, contraceptives continued to be available.

 A 1998 reproductive health survey by the Population Institute found that the abortion rate among married women in North Korea was 1.77%.
 With the promotion of family planning services, the rate dropped to 1.11% by 2001.
 According to the United Nations Development Programme's 2014 Socio-Economic Demographic and Health Survey, 11% of married North Korean women had previously had an abortion.
 There is no evidence that sex-selective abortions are practiced in North Korea.

-In October 2015, North Korean authorities banned abortions and the implantation of birth control devices such as IUDs in "an effort to reverse the isolated country's falling birth rate".
+In October 2015, it was reported that North Korean authorities had banned abortions and the implantation of birth control devices such as IUDs in "an effort to reverse the isolated country's falling birth rate".
 (Note: The birth rate in North Korea was 6.5 in 1966.
 Both South and North Korea underwent drastic declines in birth rates in the 1970s, and the birth rate in North Korea was 2.5 in 1988 and 2.0 in 2013.)
 According to Radio Free Asia, a source within North Korea indicated that gynaecologists who performed abortions would be fined, while non-gynaecologists would be imprisoned for up to three years.
 Prior to 2015, there were already "punishments for those who perform illegal abortions and use contraceptive devices" though it is unclear how often these were enforced.
 North Korean women who are not married undergo birth control procedures and obtain illegal abortions in the homes of doctors or midwives to avoid detection.
 A lack of contraceptives and abortion services in hospitals has led to a rise in unsafe abortions, especially in remote areas such as Hyesan.